 Ecosia’s positive impact is growing rapidly.
 Around 5 million users have already switched to Ecosia and are helping finance a new tree every 5 seconds (that’s one tree every 50 searches)

 Trees are critical in their role of absorbing greenhouse gases, acting as a filtering-sponge for the air we breathe.
 Deforestation and the agriculture that typically follows are major drivers of global climate change by not only expelling tons of carbon dioxide, but removing earths natural filtering system.
 Tree canopies also provide shade and insulatory cooling for life below.
 In their absence, the ground can reach inhospitable temperatures and fluctuate drastically in ways that can be harmful to plant and animal life.
 The soils can quickly dry out and once lush ecosystems can quickly become barren deserts.

 Around 80 percent of earths land animals live in the forest.
 Most of these species live in rainforest near the equator, which is also where a majority of deforestation occurs.
 Deforestation is a real and present danger for the biodiversity of life around the globe.

 Want to learn more about Ecosia?
 Read about the team, their core values, the programs they fund, and more here.

-Category: Apps & Websites, Make a Difference, News, TechnologyTags: ad revenue, bing, biodiversity, clean air, CO2, coastal forest, cool climate, cooperatives, deforestation, earth, economy, ecosia, featured, forest, google, green, greening, indonesia, madagascar, palm oil, peru, planting, search, search engine, social good, social responsibility, soil, soil protection, sustainable, tree, tree planting, water security, What is ecosia
+Category: Apps & Websites, Make a Difference, News, TechnologyTags: ad revenue, bing, biodiversity, clean air, CO2, coastal forest, cool climate, cooperatives, deforestation, earth, economy, ecosia, forest, google, green, greening, indonesia, madagascar, palm oil, peru, planting, search, search engine, social good, social responsibility, soil, soil protection, sustainable, tree, tree planting, water security, What is ecosia